Delnaaz Irani

 Delnaaz Irani is an Indian actress.
 She is known for her role of Kavita Vinod Verma in Yes Boss and Jaspreet "Sweetu" Kapoor in Kal Ho Naa Ho.
 Irani also participated in Nach Baliye 1 and Bigg Boss 6.

 Career

 Delnaaz debuted in Baba Sehgal's music video "Ga Ga Ga Gori Gori" in the early 1990s.
-In 1999 she played the role of Kavita Vinod Verma in sitcom Yes Boss opposite Aasif Sheikh.
+Her debut television project was the show Commander in 1992.
+In 1999 she played the role of Kavita Vinod Verma in sitcom Yes Boss.
 She later acted in several comic roles in films like Kal Ho Naa Ho (2003).
 Irani participated in Nach Baliye, a reality dance show with then husband, Rajeev Paul.
 She was a contestant in Bigg Boss 6 and got evicted on the 93rd day.
 She participated in Power Couple with Percy Karkaria as her partner.
 However, they were eliminated and failed to reach the final.